stephenlprice/tableau-webhooks/README.md

 # activates the environment
 conda activate tableau-webhooks

-# lists existing conda environments, adds an asterisk next to the active environment
+# lists existing conda environments
+# adds an asterisk next to the active environment
 conda env list
 ```
 > ##### *__NOTE__: if you are not using `conda` you can create a `requirements.txt` file or install the dependencies listed in the `environment.yml` file manually with `pip3`.*